BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 43
 - I loved the welcome meeting in this chapter.
 I think your examination of the nostalgia aspect of the story is very effective.
 ### Chapter 44
+- I loved the  flamenco scene, I can picture this from my childhood trips to Spain.
+### Chapter 45